MatejBursik/LCD_lesson/README.md

 Check the brightness of the LCD.
 You might need it to be brighter.

-Have you downloaded all necessary dependencies?
+Have you downloaded all necessary dependencies? (spidev, wiringpi)​